zelanko/sql-docs.es-es/docs/relational-databases/system-stored-procedures/sp-enclave-send-keys-sql.md

 ## <a name="arguments"></a>Argumentos

-Este procedimiento almacenado no tiene ningún argumento.
+Este procedimiento almacenado no tiene argumentos.

 ## <a name="return-value"></a>Valor devuelto